Left for Dead, A Patriot Escapes

 Patriot part-time “militia” soldiers were pushed from Charlotte by the British on Tuesday, September 26, 1780.
 The militia headed toward the Continental Army in Salisbury, and the Redcoat infantry pursued them up the Salisbury Road (now North Tryon Street).
 After stopping at two creeks to the south to fire off volleys, two companies of militia re-formed in a line near the intersection with today’s Sugar Creek Road, along a ridgeline.

-That ridge is occupied now by the cemetery of Sugaw Creek Presbyterian Church.
-At the time it was called “Sugar” Creek, an anglicized version of the original Catawba name to which the nearby church changed in 1924.
+That ridge is occupied now by the cemetery of Sugaw Creek Presbyterian Church, formed in 1755.
+At the time it was called “Sugar” Creek, an anglicized version of the original Catawba name to which the church changed in 1924.

 The British infantry stopped well short, about 250 yards out.
 They took cover behind trees and fences and began to fire at will instead of in coordinated volleys.
 This is unusual, which suggests the senior officer was under orders to avoid direct contact.
 The two sides exchanged fire from beyond the effective range of their weapons for about a half hour.